 The road swings to the east for 63 kms, past the last Muslim settlement of Parkachik, to the Buddhist Gelukpa monastery of Rangdum, sitting astride a small hill in the middle of a wide plain.
 An optional hike around the huge meadow.
 Overnight Camp

+Rafting begins at Remala.
 Raft till near Karsha Gompa, near Padum.
-(3496m ; 11,466ft ; 4 hrs) We raft 30 km in 4-5 hrs which includes a break for lunch and hot beverages.
-We are surrounded by 6000 metre high peaks.
+We raft 30 km in 4-5 hrs which includes a break for lunch and hot beverages.
+We are surrounded by 6000-metre-high peaks.
 River section today includes a Class II section, a good introduction for first timers as well as to the river in general.
 Settle into camp by afternoon, we can take an optional hike around Camp.
-For the energetic, a long walk to Karsha Gompa, is possible.
+A long walk to Karsha Gompa, is possible.

 Rraft from Karsha up to Honyo / Pidmo (3361m ; 11,025 ft ; 3 hrs)

-After a late morning start, we raft from Karsha up to Honyo / Pidmo (3361m ; 11,025 ft ; 3 hrs).
+After a late morning start, we raft from Karsha up to Honyo / Pidmo.
 This stretch is approximately 25 km with Class II and III rapids.
 Another easy day to get used to the river, the altitude and hone our paddling skills.

-After packing camp, we raft 25 km to Nyerak (3286m ; 10,780ft ; 3 hrs) a Class III section.
-The gorge narrows in on the river – there is now a new rapid formed at the entrance to the canyon, by the making of the road, the dynamiting and also due to a fallen JCB !
+After packing camp, we raft 25 km to Nyerak a Class III section.
+The gorge narrows in on the river – there is a rapid formed at the entrance to the canyon, by the making of the road, the dynamiting and also due to a fallen JCB!
 This indeed is a Grand Canyon in its own right.
 We stop for the day to pitch camp in a gorge below Nyerak village.

-Todays 35 km rafting section takes us from Nyerak to Lamaguru (3190m ; 10,465ft ; 6 hrs) through the core of the Zanskar A classic white water day with continuous Class III rapids, and a few Class IV rapid where the river squeezes between a gap of about 18ft.
+Today’s 35 km rafting section goes through the core of the Zanskar A classic white water day with continuous Class III rapids, a few Class IV rapids where the river squeezes between a gap of about 18ft.
 We stop for lunch near a huge waterfall and continue to camp at the confluence of Markha river with the Zanskar.
-Rock formations, spires and an amazing palette of colours add to the trip today.
-Camp.
+Rock formations, spires and an amazing palette of colours add to the trip.